Skip to main content

 Internet Market Overview for Plymouth

-Plymouth, MN has a highly concentrated broadband market (HHI: 52,055) where Starlink dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, HughesNet at 100%.
+Plymouth, MN has a moderately concentrated broadband market (HHI: 2,139) where T-Mobile leads with 78% coverage reach — 3 percentage points ahead of the next-largest provider, CenturyLink at 75%.
 In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 9 providers in Plymouth, MN cover a fraction of addresses, limiting their competitive impact.
+The remaining 3 providers in Plymouth, MN cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 4 providers (CenturyLink, Xfinity, AT&T Internet), with 75% fiber coverage — significantly above the national average of 57%.
+Fiber internet is available from 3 providers (CenturyLink, Xfinity, AT&T Internet), with 75% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Xfinity provides the primary cable broadband alternative with 73% coverage — cable coverage in line with the national average of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from T-Mobile and AT&T Internet, reaching 78% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (Starlink, HughesNet, Viasat) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber-optic internet is available to only 7% of addresses in Plymouth, MN — 50 percentage points below the national average of 57%.
 This significant gap reflects underinvestment in fiber infrastructure relative to the national buildout pace.
 Households without fiber access should evaluate cable, fixed wireless, or satellite alternatives while monitoring whether BEAD-funded fiber expansion is planned for this area.
 Cable internet coverage at 42% is 30 points below the national average of 72%, which is notable since cable is typically the most widely available broadband technology.
 Residents in uncabled areas should look to fixed wireless or satellite as the primary high-speed alternative.
 This area has minimal fiber infrastructure.
 Fixed wireless (5G/LTE) and satellite (Starlink) may offer better near-term alternatives while fiber buildout gradually expands to underserved markets.